Atrakit Logo

 Move in ways you will actually repeat

-The best exercise is the one you will still be doing six months from now.
-A daily 30-minute walk beats an intense gym routine you abandon in three weeks.
-Aim for 150 minutes of moderate movement per week.
+The most effective exercise for weight management is whatever you will still be doing six months from now.
+A daily 30-minute walk beats an intense gym routine abandoned in three weeks.
+Adults generally benefit from building consistent moderate movement into their weekly routine.

 Treat sleep as a health tool